 The meeting point for all rides is Delhi where the first night is usually spent so you can arrive at any time on the first day.
 On MOST rides you return to Delhi by internal flight or transfer in the late afternoon / early evening of the last day so flights out should be late evening on the last day.
 Please liaise with us before making travel plans There are direct flights from London to Delhi with British Airways, Virgin, Air India and Vistara.
-Rates vary with the season and airline but expect to pay between £550 and £850 per person for an economy return.
-We would be happy to give a flight inclusive quote for your holiday and to book flights for you - please call us if you would like further information on flights or a quote.
+Rates vary with the season and airline but expect to pay between £600 and £900 per person for an economy return.
+Please call us if you would like further information on flights.
 (Our ATOL number for flight bookings is 6213) GENERAL VISA & HEALTH INFORMATION (NB this is a brief outline - further information will be sent to you if you make a confirmed booking) Visas British Passport holders require a visa to visit India and you will need to arrange this in advance either by applying for an e-visa, or by applications to VF Services (UK) Limited (the Indian High Commission now out-sources visa applications).
 Online applications take about a week to process plus postal time.
 We will send more visa information on receipt of your booking form.
-Health No inoculations are legally required for India if travelling from Europe but you are recommended to ensure you are up to date with inoculations against Tetanus, Typhoid and Hepatitis A. Inoculations against Cholera, Hepatitis B, Japanese Encephalitis, Tuberculosis and Rabies may also be recommended in some cases.
-Although parts of India are high risk for Malaria, most of Rajasthan is rated low risk by the Hospital for Tropical Diseases in London.
+Health No inoculations are legally required for India if travelling from Europe but the TravelHealthPro website (NaTHNaC) recommends most travellers are up to date with inoculations against Tetanus, Typhoid and Hepatitis A. Inoculations against Cholera, Hepatitis B, Japanese Encephalitis, Tuberculosis and Rabies may also be recommended in some cases.
+Although parts of India are high risk for Malaria, most of Rajasthan is rated low risk.
 You may still be advised to take anti-Malaria tablets however and should consult a health professional for further and more detailed advice.
-(DRAFT 05/12/2022)
+(DRAFT 14/09/2024)